unwiredben/RantDocs/content/queries.md

 ```

 #### Match Carriers
-Match carriers are used for keepin the same result over multiple queries.
+Match carriers are used for keeping the same result over multiple queries.
 Say, for example, you had a story where a randomly generated name performed actions.
 Take the following query:
 ```rant
 After <name-male> <verb.ed> [num: 2; 10] <noun.plural>, <name-male> said \"<name-male>, you are a <adj> dude.\"
 ```